-I created circles for each part which can be downloaded here: Me on the Map Circles.
+I created circles for each part which can be downloaded here.

 And for our friends in Canada: Me on the Map: Canada version is a part of the Me on the Map Circles.
 Feel free to download, share with our friends up north, and watch our Canadian little ones learn about their place in this big world!

 Owen helped cut out the circles at swim this week when he couldn’t go in the water.

 - our planet;